Irish Grand National Preview, Tips, Runners & Trends

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-The Irish National is a handicap chase carrying Grade A status, the role of honour includes an impressive list of equine legends like Arkle, Flyingbolt, Tied Cottage, Desert Orchid and Aintree Grand National winners Rhyme N'Reason, Bobbyjo and Numbersixvalverde.
+The Irish National is a handicap chase carrying Grade 3 status, the roll of honour includes an impressive list of equine legends like Arkle, Flyingbolt, Tied Cottage, Desert Orchid and Aintree Grand National winners Rhyme N'Reason, Bobbyjo and Numbersixvalverde.

-Usually staged pretty close to the Aintree and Scottish equivalents depending on the Easter calendar, it is not surprising that no Irish Grand National winner has won the Aintree National in the same season but those three former greats listed above are amongst those to have done the double.
+Usually staged pretty close to the Aintree and Scottish equivalents, depending on the Easter calendar, it is not surprising that no Irish Grand National winner has won the Aintree National in the same season.
+Still, those three former greats listed above are among those to have done the double.

 Irish Grand National Information:

-If you are interested in other predictions at Fairyhouse then head over to the Fairyhouse tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Fairyhouse Racecourse section for links to these.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Fairyhouse tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Fairyhouse Racecourse section for links to these.

 Best Horse Racing Betting Sites 2025